Fractures of C2 (Axis) can occur in the axial dens (a) or the axial body (b), with or without involvement of the spinal canal.

 Accurate contouring of locking compression plates is not necessary, but it improves the closure of the soft tissue over the plate.

-With the reduction forceps in position, the appropriately sized plate is applied on the ventral aspect of C2.
+With the reduction forceps in position, the appropriately sized plate is applied on the dorsal spinous process.

 One cortex screw is inserted into each fragment in load fashion.
 The correct length of the screws is determined with the help of fluoroscopy.